-- Preserve participant ability for independent function in communication, facilitate oral motor and oral functions, facilitate use of technology and/or prevent progressive disabilities. - May be provided in or out of the participant's home. - Must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan (ISP) development and with any ISP revisions - Are not available until the participant's 21st birthday.
+- Services preserve abilities for independent function in communication, facilitate oral motor and oral functions, facilitate use of technology and/or prevent progressive disabilities. - Services are not available until the participant's 21st birthday. - Services may be provided in or out of the participant's home. - Services must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan development and with any ISP revisions